gerkey/ros1_external_use/README.md

 ## Environment configuration for running
 After building, you normally install your software somewhere before executing it.
-This isn't always necessary, but it usually eventualy is as you start do more complex things, like code generation.
+This isn't always necessary, but it usually eventually is as you start doing more complex things, like code generation.
 The requirements for run-time environment configuration are: